July 18, 1999: The day Pat Rafter downed Todd Martin in an epic, controversial Davis Cup clash

-The American captain, Tom Gullikson, then suggested than Todd Martin was ill and might not be able to play the fourth match against Pat Rafter, and he might be replaced by Pete Sampras.
+American captain, Tom Gullikson, suggested than Todd Martin was ill and might not be able to play the fourth match against Pat Rafter, to be replaced by Pete Sampras.

-On Sunday morning, Martin, after a warm-up with Jim Courier, said he was suffering from heatstroke.
-Although the US doctor supported his claim, the neutral doctor, Richard Paul, refused to declare the player unfit to play.
+On Sunday morning Martin, after a warm-up with Jim Courier, said he was suffering from heatstroke.
+Although the US doctor supported his claim, the neutral doctor, Richard Paul, refused to declare him unfit to play.

 Rafter and Martin had faced each other just a couple of weeks before, in a Wimbledon quarter-final won by the Aussie (6-3, 6-7, 7-6, 7-6).
-In the first two sets, it appeared that, even if the turn of events had maybe disturbed Rafter, Richard Paul was maybe right : Martin seemed pretty fit to play, taking a two-set lead, 6-4 7-5.
+In the first two sets, it appeared that, even if the turn of events had disturbed Rafter, Richard Paul was right: Martin seemed fit to play, taking a two-set lead, 6-4 7-5.

-Todd Martin had not given up yet, no matter how tired he was.
-Risking his health, he kept fighting and managed to break Rafter’s serve twice, only to see the Aussie leveling the score each time.
+Martin had not given up yet, no matter how tired he was.
+Risking his health, he kept fighting and managed to break Rafter’s serve twice, only to see the Aussie level the score each time.
 In the end, it was Rafter who prevailed, 6-4 in the fifth set.

-Opinions varied when it came to discuss Todd Martin’s sickness and his captain’s attempt to replace him with world No 1, Pete Sampras.
+Opinions varied when it came time to discuss Martin’s sickness and his captain’s attempt to replace him with world No 1 Sampras.
 The Australian captain, John Newcombe, was skeptical :

 “I don’t know.
 He played three-and-a-half hours of pretty good tennis in the heat and had Pat two-sets-to-love down and down two breaks in the fifth.
 I think that speaks for itself.”